 There are now increasingly mixed feelings about business process automation, and rightly so.
 While initially benefits lived up to the early hype (implementations achieve 30% to 200% ROI in the short term, reports McKinsey), mature projects are more disillusioned and typically run into a slew of challenges, particularly scaling.
-As automation comes of age, traditional approaches like robotic process automation (RPA) or points solutions for Business Process Management run into roadblocks around scalability, adaptability, and ease of use.
-The number of companies scaling RPA is growing at snail’s pace, found Deloitte, with just 4% of companies successfully moving into implementations involving 50+ bots.
-According to another report by IDG and Appian, automation was only “somewhat effective” (at best) for 65% of business users.
+As automation comes of age, traditional approaches like robotic process automation (RPA) or point solutions software for Business Process Management run into roadblocks around scalability, adaptability, and ease of use.
+The number of companies scaling RPA is growing at snail’s pace, found Deloitte, with just 4% of companies successfully moving into implementations involving 50+ bots 1.
+According to another report by IDG and Appian, automation was only “somewhat effective” (at best) for 65% of business users.2

 As your company gears up for a speedy recovery post-COVID-19 – taking advantage of a bullish market – can you afford to be held back by stumbling automation projects?

-How to Move Beyond RPA: Is Hyperautomation the Answer?
+How to Move Beyond RPA Technology: Is Hyper Automation the Answer?

 Over the last few years, RPA has emerged as almost an industry default for automation.

 Nearly 1 in 3 companies use RPA technology despite its numerous shortfalls.
-RPA-based process automations are mostly inflexible, with additional configurations needed for any change or extension to the system.
+Robotic process automation is mostly inflexible, with additional configurations needed for any change or extension to the system.
 You have to put in a lot of development effort, and even when using low-code platforms, there is significant effort duplication.

 For example, if the RPA-automated invoice processing in your organization runs into an exception, it has to be manually configured into the script or might even require individual processing into your ERP.

-A much more common approach to automating business processes is through SaaS-based point solutions.
+A much more common approach to automating business processes is through SaaS-based point solutions software.

 But, for the organization, this means mounting shadow IT, the risk of fragmentation, and growing dependency on external providers to support dynamic business processes.

-What Point Solutions Get Right (and What They Do Not)
+What Point Solutions Software Get Right (and What They Do Not)

 However, the biggest USP of point solutions is their ready-to-use nature, which inherently makes them inflexible.
 As they target the widest possible user segment (without cognizance of the specific business use case), it is impossible to configure their automation capabilities as per your precise requirements.
 Or, if deeper configurations are available, you need an in-house expert with knowledge of that point solution.